 can you use pvc to plumb air compressors

-Charlie writes in:
+Charlie writes in and agrees:

 I would strongly caution against using PVC to plumb your air lines.